lopezdp/ProjectPortfolio/assets/resume.md

 * Implemented, & customized $3mn project management software & databases to manage & control the project workflow by leveraging my understanding of technology to maintain the digital resources of the company.
 * Supervised the construction of the Miami International Airport 745B Project: 4-story construction contract to build Terminal B & C valued at $250,000,000.
 * Planned & Coordinated the daily construction operations & acquired the necessary skills as a construction professional to become licensed as a General Contractor in the State of Florida.

+---

+*April 2002 – Present*

+**Miami, FL.**

+**Sage Payments & First Data Merchant Solutions**

+**ISO Merchant Services**

+* Opened merchant service agreements & maintain a portfolio of active relationships with 25 retail establishments in the Miami market that produce an average of $100,000 in revenue every month.
+* Connected secure point of sale device hardware and web-based payment systems and provide all technical support for each account to ensure services were established with no down time for each merchant.
+* Reviewed & analyzed merchant account statements & activity to ensure sustainable services were provided to all accounts based on each merchant’s individual need.
+* Assist portfolio of merchant account customers in maintaining regular PCI Compliance to ensure against Credit Card & Merchant fraud as required by all merchant account agreements.